gravitational/teleport/lib/srv/desktop/README.md

 echo 'Installing the AD services and administration tools...'
 Install-WindowsFeature AD-Domain-Services,RSAT-AD-AdminCenter,RSAT-ADDS-Tools

-echo 'Installing the AD forest (be patient, this may take a while to install)...'
+echo 'Installing AD DS (be patient, this may take a while to install)...'
 Import-Module ADDSDeployment
 Install-ADDSForest `
     -InstallDns `